pabloHoc/mafia-strategy-game-site/systems/MISSION_LOOP.md

 - success can still create problems
 - failure can still generate opportunities
 - partial outcomes are the norm, not the exception

+Players should rarely maximize every mission axis simultaneously.

+The objective is not to discover a perfect solution, but to decide which consequences are acceptable in pursuit of the primary objective.

+Success is therefore measured not only by accomplishing the mission, but by shaping the resulting world state in a favorable way.

 # Core Mission Loop